IanEdington/learn/data-and-algorithms/coursework.md

 The *binary heap* is a special case of the d-ary heap in which d = 2.

-Study the following sections from [Pat Morin’s textbook](http://www.aupress.ca/index.php/books/120226):
+Study the following sections from Pat Morin's textbook:

 10.1 BinaryTree: An Implicit Binary Tree